brettlangdon/NodeLua/README.md

 ## API
 ### NodeLua
-The `NodeLua` module itself only contains a single object `LuaObject` used to initialize a single `lua_State` as well as some constants.
+The `NodeLua` module itself contains the objects `LuaObject`, `LuaFunction`, as well as some constants.
 ```javascript
 var lua = new nodelua.LuaObject()
 ```